 “We were running behind you.
 You don’t even have headphones in your ears.
 Still, you didn’t hear us.
 I was screeching.”
 Claire snapped.

 “I… I guess I didn’t hear.
-I checked every corner but couldn’t find you.”
+I checked every corner of the canteen but couldn’t find you.”
 I whispered, staring at my shoes.
 I was a nervous wreck when someone raised their voice.
-Mom forced me to drama class year’s back, hoping it will help to speak with ease.
-But I rebelled and stopped attending, my only victory.
+Mom forced me to drama class years back, hoping it will help me to speak with ease.
+But I rebelled and stopped attending.
+That was my only victory.

 “Jen, sorry.
 I didn’t mean to snap at you.
 She got caught by a professor, and we couldn’t avoid him.”
 Priti showed me the notes she had to compile for the professor.

-“He gave me his work.
+“He gave me all of his work.
 If he couldn’t manage, he should have the decency to distribute it.
 But no, he assigned me with everything.
 That lazy lad.”
 She ranted with disdain.

 “Oh, darling, you are the best.
 Crap, we are getting late.
 Let’s move.”
 Priti took my hand, dragging me.